Strasserism: Break with Hitler

+The Black Front

 A few months following his departure, Otto founded the Combat League of Revolutionary National Socialists, better known as the Black Front, a small dissident group formed in opposition to Hitler's leadership.
-Its ranks included figures such as Major Bruno Buchrucker—whom Strasser would later call his "best friend"—an avowed monarchist known for his brutal suppression of the 1920 Kapp Putsch workers' strike, and who openly considered ideological programs "inessential."
-Despite this, Strasser entrusted Buchrucker with formulating the group's "Programmatic Principles" for its first congress, a task which largely consisted of adapting Strasser's own earlier writings.
+Its ranks included figures such as Major Bruno Buchrucker—whom Strasser would later call his "best friend"—an avowed monarchist known for his brutal suppression of the 1920 Kapp Putsch workers' strike, and who considered ideological programs "inessential."
+Despite this, Strasser entrusted Buchrucker with formulating the group's "Programmatic Principles" for its first congress, a task which mostly consisted of adapting Strasser's own earlier writings.
 Strasser's Black Front attempted to create instability within the Nazi Party, most notably by supporting the 1931 Stennes Revolt, an uprising of the Berlin SA led by Walther Stennes.
-In his memoirs, Strasser would portray Stennes not merely as an ally, but as an idealized revolutionary figure, praising him as a "typical son of a Junker family, rich in the tradition of that military caste."
-During this period, Stennes provided Strasser with private letters detailing Ernst Röhm's homosexuality, urging him to publish them.
-Strasser recounts that he refused "on moral grounds," but also details how Stennes subsequently delivered the letters to the Berlin Chief of Police, leading to their widespread publication and a major public scandal for the Nazi Party.
+In his memoirs, Strasser would portray Stennes as not only an ally, but also an idealized revolutionary figure, and praise him as a "typical son of a Junker family, rich in the tradition of that military caste."
+During this period, Stennes provided Strasser with private letters detailing Ernst Röhm's homosexuality and urged him to publish them.
+Strasser recounted that he refused "on moral grounds," but also detailed how Stennes then gave the letters to the Berlin Chief of Police, leading to their widespread publication and a major public scandal for Röhm and the Nazi Party.
 In the wake of the revolt, several hundred of Stennes's expelled SA members joined the Black Front, and the two groups briefly merged into a unified organization called the "National Socialist Combat Community of Germany (Nationalsozialistischen Kampfgemeinschaft Deutschlands)".

-In Strasser's own memoir, Flight From Terror, he claimed that the rebellion, which he had involved to orchestrate, was primarily financed by prominent industrialists, who sought to remove Hitler from power.
-He specifically named the steel magnate Otto Wolff—whom Strasser takes care to describe as "a Jew converted to Christianity"—and Paul Silverberg (who was of Jewish descent), portraying them as key backers.
-According to Strasser's account, Wolff's motivation was partly to undermine his industrial rival, Fritz Thyssen, whom Strasser perceived as a key backer of Hitler.
-Strasser portrayed the arrangement as a "seemingly heaven-sent offer", a "miracle" that empowered his faction with "more money than Hitler had offered."
-He claimed that in accepting the deal, he would now be "beholden to a privileged group much the same as Hitler was," yet justified the decision as a pragmatic necessity.
-This funding, he wrote, enabled him to offer cash incentives to wavering party members, leading to a brief moment of what he described as "jubilant" success before the revolt ultimately failed due to Hitler's personal intervention.
+In Strasser's own memoir, Flight From Terror, he claimed that the Stennes rebellion, which he had involved to orchestrate, was primarily financed by prominent industrialists who sought to remove Hitler from power.
+He specifically named the steel magnate Otto Wolff—whom Strasser described as "a Jew converted to Christianity"—as a key backer.
+According to Strasser's account, Wolff's motivation was partly to undermine his industrial rival, Fritz Thyssen, who Strasser deemed as a key backer of Hitler.
+Strasser justified the arrangement as a pragmatic necessity and described it as a "seemingly heaven-sent offer."
+He stated that in accepting the deal, Stennes would now be "beholden to a privileged group much the same as Hitler was".
+With the fund "lavishly bestowed" by Wolff, Strasser effectively launched a bidding war for the loyalty of the SA.
+He instructed his agents to combine sentimental appeals to "honor" with direct bribery, ordering them to offer "more money than Hitler had offered."

+Despite the heavy expenditure, the results were meager.
+Strasser described the return of only "a few hundred" members as a "miracle" that made his faction "jubilant," but this sentiment quickly evaporated when the revolt ultimately failed due to Hitler's personal intervention.